juliemyhu/schoolboard/README.md

 ### Version 2.0
 ###### Filter Feature
-- Alphabetically
+- Alphabetically (sorts programs alphabetically)
-- By Label
+- By Label (sorts programs by users Label)
 ###### Be able to add more program information such as
 - letter of recommendations
 - important dates